Xcel Energy: History

 Northern States Power and Wisconsin Energy Corporation had planned to merge into a new outfit that was to be called Primergy - but in 1997, the merger fell through because of the time it was taking to gain the required approvals from state and federal agencies.
 After the failed Primergy merger, NSP (both the Minnesota and Wisconsin companies) merged with New Century Energies to form Xcel Energy.
 In 2005, Xcel sold Cheyenne Light, Fuel and Power to Black Hills Corporation.
 Cheyenne Light, Fuel and Power had been a subsidiary of PSCo since the 1920s, and had become an operating company of NCE after the merger with SPS.

 In December 2018, Xcel Energy became the first major US utility to pledge to go carbon-free, aiming for 80% carbon reduction by 2030, and 100% reduction by 2050.

 Utility industry magazine Utility Dive awarded Xcel Energy its 2018 "Utility of the Year" award for its plans for add 12 wind farms, its project with Google to develop new ways for customers to personalize energy management, and its plan to retire 50 percent of its coal-powered capacity by 2026 (and replacing it with a combination of renewable energy, efficiency, and natural gas).

 On May 20, 2019, Xcel Energy announced its intent to close all of its remaining coal-fired plants in Minnesota by 2030 while compensating by increasing solar production capacity by 1,400%.
 It also declared its plans to continue operating its Monticello nuclear plant near Monticello, Minnesota, until at least 2040.

+In February 2026, Xcel Energy requested approval from the Colorado Public Utilities Commission for significant electric and gas rate increases of around 10% and 11% respectively to cover infrastructure investments, drawing protests from some customers who argued the utility’s profits and past investments should reduce the need for higher bills.

+Xcel Energy submitted a proposal in March 2026 to change the cost of powering their operations.
+The "large load tariff" plan sets higher rates for big power users such as large commercial customers and data centers.
+At the time there were 56 data centers in Colorado, with many more under construction, which will require enormous amounts of energy.